noweder/Python-Projects/Guess The Number/README.md

-# Guess The Numbser Game
+# Guess The Number Game

 This is a game that asks you to guess a number between 1 and 100.
 There are two different difficulty modes; easy and hard.